 - Increased business outcomes through exploiting information as an asset

-This article is will help you understand the critical role of information stewardship as it relates to data and analytics.
+This article will help you understand the critical role of information stewardship as it relates to data and analytics.

 Information stewardship is a key concept in information governance.
 Essentially, it is well-defined role of providing day-to-day operational support using data.
 An information steward may be a single individual, or a team, but what it isn’t is a blanket concept that applies to everyone.
 It’s also much more than just data compliance or regulation.